One year after a hip fracture, about one in three people either end up dependent on family, or in a nursing home.

 - Complete 15-20 times on each side for two sets.

-- Engage your glutes and abdominals and lift straight up through your heels and upper back – as high as possible.
-Keep your belly drawn in so your back is protected.
+- Engage your glutes and abdominals and lift straight up through your heels and upper back as high as possible.
+Keep your core engaged to help keep your back strong..

 - Hold and squeeze your glutes for 2-3 seconds at the top.